 Auckland New Zealand and The Bay of Islands

-Auckland is a popular port for cruises around Australia and New Zealand as well as southbound Pacific repositioning cruises.
-Most itineraries also include a stop at The Bay of Islands due north from Auckland.
+Auckland is a popular port for cruise itineraries around Australia and New Zealand as well as Pacific repositioning cruises.
+Most itineraries with a port call in Auckland also include a stop at The Bay of Islands.

 The Port of Auckland has a number of piers east from the ferry terminal at Princess Wharf.
 All of the docking spaces are right in downtown Auckland so it is only a short walk from the dock into the CBD.
 There are also a number of public facilities not far from the port.